bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 44°
-- Cloudy
+- Partly Cloudy
-- 79% humidity
+- 81% humidity
 - 6 mph wind
-- 80% cloud cover
+- 56% cloud cover
 - 18 AQI O3 🟩
-- 0.02 inches of rain in the past 24 hours
-- 0.68 inches of rain expected in the next 72 hours
+- 0.69 inches of rain expected in the next 72 hours

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>